 At a glance

-Kids with slow processing speed often feel anxious.
+People with slow processing speed often feel anxious.

-Here’s what you need to know about the connection between slow processing speed and anxiety, and how you can help your child.
+In some cases, frequent anxiety can turn into a bigger anxiety problem.
+Here’s what you need to know about slow processing speed and anxiety, and how you can help.

 How anxiety and slow processing speed fuel each other

 When any of us feel anxious, we freeze for a moment.
 During that time, we’re not processing information as quickly as we typically do.
 And we may take longer to respond.
 This is how anxiety can impact processing speed.

 Slow processing speed can also create feelings of anxiety.
 Imagine being a student, sitting in a classroom and taking a test.
 Other students are turning pages from problem to problem, while you’re still on the first page.

 This type of situation can create a lot of anxiety for people with slow processing speed.
 The more anxious they become, the slower they process and react.